Wesleyan Church: Organizations and relations

 Local churches are organized into a network of districts with equal representation of clergy and laity at their annual conferences.
 Each has an elected administrator known as the district superintendent and has a district board of administration with both lay and clergy serving.
-National and multi-national networks are called general conferences with strong national leadership and meet every four years.
-The North American General Conference has one General Superintendent, Dr. Wayne Schmidt.
+National and multi-national networks are called general conferences and meet every four years.
+General conferences exist in the Philippines, the Caribbeans, and North America.

-Currently, general conferences exist in the Philippines, the Caribbeans, and North America, though The Wesleyan Church has recently begun a process of "internationalization" in which areas and regions of the world have the opportunity to form their own general conferences.
-Though it is too early to predict which general conferences will be formed in the coming years, the eventual shift is inevitable.
-The overarching goal of the internationalization process is to create a global network of partnership and not a "top-down" leadership structure within the worldwide church.

 Official names by region

 According to the 2012 Wesleyan Church Discipline, the official name of the denomination is The Wesleyan Church.
 However, different names may be used by different units of the church for practicality and localization.
 The following are the official names of the denomination, for the various organizational units: